 When you want to, for example, hold something, fix something, either permanently or temporarily and it could be a label, a poster, a piece of tool, a Christmas wreath, a note, etc.

 More importantly, if you want to do it with ease, then you might want to choose from our wide selection of pot magnets.
-Pot magnets from Weizhong Magnetics Co., Ltd come in different sizes, forces, and are mounted with different accessories to meet the application request as much as possible.
+Pot magnets from Weizhong Magnetics Co., Ltd, the pot magnet manufacturer, come in different sizes, forces, and are mounted with different accessories to meet the application request as much as possible.

 These simple-looking pot magnets are carefully designed following the physical practice of utilizing magnetic field strength, where, by conducting the magnetic field strength via the steel pot, an alternating-pole-pattern of; "S-N-S" or "N-S-N" is made on the holding surface of the pot magnet, and, as a result, it generates even higher holding force than using just magnet without steel pot.